What is BYOD?

 Mobile Computing Device Policy

 UCHC I.T.
-Department is rolling out a new institutional program requiring all
+Department has rolled out an institutional program requiring all

 personally owned smartphones and tablets that access our email system, to be